Tirais14/CozyColdEnvironments/README.md

 Delay before IsRunning flips to false after queue empty
 - int DelayFrameCountBeforeRunningFinished - Default: 0

-## ⚠️ Important Notes
+>[!IMPORTANT]
-- A command must be valid (IsValid == true) and not completed (IsDone == false) at the time of Schedule().
+> - A command must be valid (IsValid == true) and not completed (IsDone == false) at the time of Schedule().
-- After execution or cancellation, commands are recycled via Utilizable.TryUtilizeOrDispose().
+> - After execution or cancellation, commands are recycled via Utilizable.TryUtilizeOrDispose().
-- QueueCommand is an internal pooled wrapper — do not use directly.
+> - QueueCommand is an internal pooled wrapper — do not use directly.
- -For debugging, enable CCDebug.Instance.IsEnabled — the scheduler will log key lifecycle events.
+> -For debugging, enable CCDebug.Instance.IsEnabled — the scheduler will log key lifecycle events.

 # Command
 Implementation of the Command pattern with async/await support, cancellation, status observation, and lifecycle management